Order tickets

 The Director of the Israel Space Agency, Uri Oron, will step down in about two months.
 Oron, 58, a retired brigadier general in the Israeli Air Force, was appointed to a four-year term in 2021.
 Sources in the Ministry of Science said he recently decided not to request an extension of his tenure.

-The Ministry of Innovation, Science and Technology told the Davidson Institute website that immediately after receiving his resignation notice, it contacted the Civil Service Commission to begin the process of forming a search committee for the position.
-Once the necessary approvals are granted, the ministry will publish a tender for the position.
-A search committee, chaired by Director-General Omer Shechter, will then be tasked with reviewing candidates for the senior role.
+The Ministry of Innovation, Science and Technology told the Davidson Institute website that immediately after receiving Oron’s resignation notice, it contacted the Civil Service Commission to begin the process of forming a search committee for the position.
+Once the necessary approvals are granted, the ministry will publish a tender for the role.
+The committee, chaired by Director-General Omer Shechter, will then be tasked with reviewing candidates for this senior appointment.

 החליט לא לבקש הארכה של תפקידו. מנהל סוכנות החלל הישראלית, אורי אורון (משמאל) חותם על ההסכם עם עמיתו מאיטליה, תיאודורו ולנטה בכינוס החלל בתל אביב, ינואר 2025 | צילום: איתי נבו